How to Choose the Best Death Doula Training Program

 Knowledge alone is not enough to be an effective death doula.
 Real-world application is essential.
 Look for training that includes practical exercises, case studies, role-playing scenarios, and guided practice assignments.
 These elements help you apply theoretical knowledge in a meaningful, embodied way, preparing you for the real-world complexities of end-of-life care.

 Additionally, good training programs encourage reflection on your own relationship to death and grief.
-By engaging in self-awareness practices, journaling exercises, and peer dialogues, you deepen your ability to hold space for others with compassion and without judgment.
+By engaging in self-awareness practices and journaling exercises, you deepen your ability to hold space for others with compassion and without judgment.

 4. Affordable and Accessible Options